wedaa/LongTail-Log-Analysis/README.md

 break-out the editable fields in LongTail.sh, etc, into a separate file.

-14) I need to set up a "-f" option so we can run multiple instances.
+14) DONE.
+(It's really just a hostname passed) I need to set up a "-f" option so we can run multiple instances.
 This is a long term goal to aid in analyzing multiple sites while running on the same server.

-15) I need to set it up so it can search only by hostname in the messages/access_log files so I can have multiple hosts sending data to the server.
+15) DONE (See #14) I need to set it up so it can search only by hostname in the messages/access_log files so I can have multiple hosts sending data to the server.
 This is a long term goal to aid in analyzing multiple sites while running on the same server.

 16) DONE: Fix password printing for alternate syslog line styles (with and without IP address in the line.